-The Osprey Transporter 120 promises to be the adventure-proof wheelie (in other words the adventure option for those who like their adventure with creature comforts.)
-Here we put it to the test.
-First, a bit about bags.
-Then read on for the full Osprey Transporter review.
+The Osprey Transporter 120 promises to be the adventure-proof wheelie or best family size rolling duffel bag.
+Here, we put it to the test.
+Read on for the full Osprey Transporter 120 review.

 I’m going to be honest with you.
 My backpacking days are well and truly over.
 In fact, they have been for years.

 Around a decade ago, I made the switch from trusty 65 litres on my back to who- cared- what-size on wheels.

 While I was making this tough emotional transition (Who was I?
 What did this mean?
 What had I become?!)
 I dabbled with a hybrid.

 Disclosure: if you buy through the links on this page, we may earn a small commission at no cost to you.

 This Osprey bag promised to cater to the best of both worlds.
 On wheels for the city, with a zip down harness so you could wear it as a backpack.
 And it was almost brilliant.